lightly-ai/lightly/lightly/openapi_generated/docs/EmbeddingsApi.md

 mode = 'mode_example' # str | if we want everything (full) or just the summaries (optional)

 try:
-    # Get all embeddings of a datasets sample
     api_response = api_instance.get_embeddings_by_sample_id(dataset_id, sample_id, mode=mode)
     pprint(api_response)
 except ApiException as e: